-Trigger-In enters the board logic through a 9-way socket connector and then an opto-coupler.
+Trigger-In enters the board logic through the front panel connector and then an opto-coupler.
 Inputs to this feature can be used for hardware starts of the major and/or minor frames, or external trigger for the bus monitor.